Case Study / Research · Strategy · Mixed Methods

 People leader experience prioritised

-The research established a clear case for treating people leader workflows as a distinct design problem — with their own IA, task flows, and content requirements.
+Clear case established for treating people leader workflows as a distinct design problem — with their own IA, task flows, and content requirements.

 📊